origamimantis/Jeparty/README.md

 # Jeparty
-jeopardy! server and client
+jeopardy! server and client programs

-server is server.js
+run the server with server.js (currently on localhost)

 master\_temp.py is the game host program, will eventually be put into something else.